yeoman/yeoman.io/app/_includes/yeoman.wiki/Homepage.md

 yo webapp
 ```

 You may also want to install and use additional generators.
 This is done through npm.
-For example, to install the Angular generator one would run: `npm install generator-angular`.
+For example, to install the Angular generator with the required Testacular generator one would run: `npm install generator-angular generator-testacular`.

 A complete workflow might look like this: